Every business needs a reliable plan.

-A great way to help you flesh out the details of your marketing strategy and figure out what the right marketing tactics and channels are for you is to do a quick break down of your sales funnel.
+A great way to help you flesh out the details of your marketing strategy and figure out which marketing tactics and channels are right for you is to do a quick breakdown of your sales funnel.

-Now that you understand the bare bones of your marketing strategy, let’s figure out what success means to you.
+Armed with an understanding of the bare bones of your marketing strategy, let’s finish by figuring out what success means to you.

-It’s all well and good to say that you want more exposure, or that you want more customers, but you want to define your goals a little more narrowly than that.
+It’s all well and good to say that you want more exposure, or that you want more customers… but you’ll need to define your goals a little more narrowly than that.
 How can you tell that your marketing strategy is working if you don’t know, exactly, what success is in the first place?

 - I want more awareness of my product launch.

-To get over this pitfall, we always advocate creating SMART marketing goals.
-In other words, goals are that are specific, measurable, actionable, relevant, and timely.
+To get over this pitfall, focus on creating SMART marketing goals.
+These goals are specific, measurable, actionable, relevant, and timely.

-By having SMART goals in place you can make sure that your marketing goals align directly with your business goals.
-They’re easy to follow and something that your whole team can get behind and, most importantly, instead of relying on your gut you now have definitive metrics you can use to track the success of your marketing strategy.
+By having SMART goals in place, you can make sure that your marketing goals align directly with your business goals.
+They’re easy to follow, your whole team can get behind them, and instead of relying on your gut, you now have definitive metrics to track the success of your marketing strategy.

 This means creating marketing goals that look more like this:

-By creating goals like these, you’ll be able to work toward something and make sure that your marketing strategy is kept focused and on the right track at all times.
-It’ll also give you a clearer idea of whether or not your tactics are working and if you possibly need to change or adjust your strategy over time.
+By creating goals like these, your marketing strategy will improve from a tighter focus and will be on the right track at all times.
+It’ll also clarify whether or not your tactics are working or if you possibly need to change and adjust your strategy.

-Ready To Build and Execute Your Marketing Plan?
+Ready To Build and Execute Your Marketing Strategy?

-There you have it, your whole process to building your own killer marketing strategy.
+There you have it.
+Your whole process to develop a killer, effective marketing strategy.

 Building a solid marketing strategy is essential if you want your business to succeed.
-No matter how great your product or service is, if no one knows about it in the first place, you’re not making any sales.
-Customers don’t just magically turn up out of nowhere, you have to earn the right for their attention.
+No matter how great your product or service is, if no one knows about it, you’re not going to post those winning sales numbers.
+Customers don’t just magically turn up out of the blue, you have to earn the right for their attention.